-The Gallery Trust currently has 6 special schools in its Trust: Iffley Academy, Bardwell School, Orion Academy, Northern House Academy, Springfield School and Bloxham Grove Academy.
+The Gallery Trust currently has 7 special schools in its Trust: Iffley Academy, Bardwell School, Orion Academy, Northern House Academy, Springfield School, Mabel Prichard School and Bloxham Grove Academy.
 Bloxham Grove Academy is currently in the pre-opening phase of development.
 The Trust has a resource base, The Gallery@Longford Park, and a satellite provision, The Grove@Longford Park.

 Iffley Academy is located in central Oxford, and is Oxfordshire’s largest special school, with 154 pupils on roll.
 Rated as Outstanding by Ofsted in February 2019, the Academy meets the needs of students with a range of SEND, including Cognition and Learning Needs, Autistic Spectrum Disorder and Social, Emotional and Mental Health Needs.
 The learning community is based on respectful relationships with students, created through understanding of their special educational needs, commitment to restorative approaches, and by providing outstanding teaching and pastoral care.
 Iffley Academy recently achieved the Restorative Services Quality Mark from the Restorative Justice Council – the first special school to receive this award – and has been awarded Autism Accreditation by The National Autistic Society, the UK’s leading charity for people on the autistic spectrum and their families.
 Iffley Academy is a Teaching School.

 The new Academy will cater for 100 students with SEND by year 4 of opening, and it is hoped that it will be co-located with another school on a rural site in North Oxfordshire.